C&ENVENG 3029 - Environmental Modelling & Management

 Required ResourcesLecture Notes:

-The lecture notes can be downloaded from the course MyUni site.
+The lecture notes can be purchased from the Image & Copy Centre and can also be downloaded from the course MyUni site.

 Design Project Information and Resources: